shorebirdtech/docs/docs/guides/flavors/android.md

 ## Prerequisites

-This guide assumes the Shorebird CLI is installed on your machine and that you are logged into an account.
+This guide assumes the Shorebird command-line is installed on your machine and that you are logged into an account.
 Refer to the [getting started](/) instructions for more information.

 ## Create a Project